georgexyz19/georgexyz.com/content/posts/linux-command-grep.md

 The result is 26 v.s.
 26. The 2019 only covers 9 months starting from 4/1 and 2020 covers 8 months
 so far, so it is close.

+Note I do not have to include `-` character in the search pattern.
+It is just something good to know.